Thursday, January 10, 2008

 (Quick disclaimer: because of some of my more radical associations, whenever I write about an election I feel the need to explain why I'm not voting for a 3rd party candidate, or even participating in the electoral process at all.
 Since I've already explained this in previous posts, I'm not going to repeat myself here.)

-My sister told me years ago that according to her professors conventional politcal wisdom was that the first successful woman or minority candidate would be Republican.
+My sister told me years ago that, according to her professors, conventional political wisdom was that the first successful woman or minority candidate would be Republican.
 The reasoning being that progressives might vote against party loyalties just for the sake of having a female or minority president, whereas conservatives would not.
-It's a sound theory (and had Rice decided to run I'm sure she would have been a good test for it), but perhaps the Democrats might just have the honor of pulling off this historic marker first.
+It's a sound theory (and had Condoleezza Rice decided to run, I'm sure she would have been a good test for it), but now it is looking like perhaps the Democrats might just have the honor of pulling off this historic marker first.

 In fact, just for the fun of it, why not combine the two.
 Obama as President, Hillary as Vice-President.
 That would be an historic ticket I could really get excited about.

-I know she's tried to explain this away by saying she didn't have accurate information and that Bush pulled a fast one on congress (the same excuse John Kerry used in 2003), but come on!
-I knew this war was a bad idea even back in 2003.
+I know she's tried to explain this away by saying she didn't have accurate information and that Bush pulled a fast one on congress (the same excuse John Kerry used to explain away his 2002 vote), but come on!
+I knew this war was a bad idea even back in 2002.
 So did many of you.
 So did millions of people around the world who participated in the largest anti-war demonstration in history before the war even started.
 So did the leaders of France and Germany.
 So did Barack Obama for that matter.
 I know Bush and his cronies were lying their asses off in the lead up to the war, and I might (might!) excuse Joe Schmoe in his trailer park for being taken in by the rhetoric.
 But the future president of the United States?

 And now she's got some nerve going around making campaign speeches about how she knows what it takes to be a leader, and she knows about leadership.
 Come on!
 Where was she when all of us on the anti-war side were looking desperately for someone in congress to take the lead against this war?
 Now she wants to be our leader?